hiptest/hiptest-publisher/README.md

         --[no-]uids                  Export UIDs (note: can be disabled only for Gherkin-based exports, may cause issue when pushing results back) (default: true)
         --keep-filenames             Keep the same name as in Hiptest for the test files (note: may cause encoding issues) (default: false)
         --keep-foldernames           Keep the same name as in Hiptest for the folders (note: may cause encoding issues) (default: false)
-        --filter-on-scenario-ids     Filter on scenario ids (use commas to separate ids when fetching multiple scenarios) --filter-on-folder-ids       Filter on folder ids (use commas to separate ids when fetching multiple folders) --filter-on-scenario-name    Filter on scenario name (only one name is accepted) --filter-on-folder-name      Filter on folder name (only one name is accepted) --filter-on-tags             Filter on scenarios and folder tags (use commas to separate tags when using multiple tags)
+        --filter-on-scenario-ids=IDS Filter on scenario ids (use commas to separate ids when fetching multiple scenarios) --filter-on-folder-ids=IDS   Filter on folder ids (use commas to separate ids when fetching multiple folders) --filter-on-scenario-name=NAME
+                                     Filter on scenario name (only one name is accepted) --filter-on-folder-name=NAME Filter on folder name (only one name is accepted) --filter-on-tags=TAGS        Filter on scenarios and folder tags (use commas to separate tags when using multiple tags)
-        --filter-on-status=STATUS    Filter on test status in last build (use in conjunction with a test run) -v, --verbose                    Run verbosely (default: false)
+        --filter-on-status=STATUS    Filter on test status in last build (use in conjunction with a test run) --not-recursive              Used in conjunction with filter-on-folder-ids or filter-on-folder-name: only exports those folders, not their children (default: false)
+        --check-version              Check if a new release of hiptest-publisher is available (default: false) -v, --verbose                    Run verbosely (default: false)
     -H, --languages-help             Show languages and framework options -h, --help                       Show this message